 A cold XXXX at the Birdsville Hotel is a sweet prize for spending three days and 1900-kilometers in a car.
 Who knew driving was such thirsty work?
 During race week, downtown Birdsville is pumping, music blaring and people celebrating.
 Punters of all ages happily spill onto the main street excitedly and the atmosphere feels like a school fete, but ten thousand times bigger.

-The town rolls out the red carpet for the races and brings in suppliers to cope with the influx of the some 10,000 punters who descend on the town, which any other weekend accommodates 115 people with its bakery, caravan park and two petrol stations.
+The town rolls out the red carpet for the races and brings in suppliers to cope with the influx of the some 10,000 punters who descend on the town, which any other weekend accommodates 115 people with its pub, caravan park and two petrol stations.

 For our first night, we tucked into Chinese takeaway (who would have thought?) and wood-fired pizzas.
 Coffee drinkers can rejoice too – there’s not a whiff of International Roast in sight – and I spied VitaSoy in the back of a truck.

 Overnight: Tent City